-There were numerous other ways in the late 20th and early 21st century that Christians in the US engaged with popular culture, mass media, and faith-themed entertainment.
-The critically-acclaimed 1972 documentary film Marjoe tells the story of a former pentecostal child preacher, Marjoe Gortner.
+There were numerous other ways in the late 20th and early 21st century that Christians in the United States engaged with popular culture, mass media, and faith-themed entertainment.
+The critically acclaimed 1972 documentary film Marjoe tells the story of a former Pentecostal child preacher, Marjoe Gortner.
 As an adult, Gortner discovered the lucrative prospects of a hyped-up, entertaining style of revivalism.
-A comet of sheer energy on stage, he borrowed heavily from the dance moves of Mick Jagger of the Rolling Stones and held audience’s rapt attention.
+A comet of sheer energy on stage, he copied the dance moves of Mick Jagger of the Rolling Stones and held audience’s rapt attention.
 The film garnered an Oscar in 1973 for best documentary.
 Revivalism and entertaining services, even when conducted for profit and notoriety, long marked such low-church traditions.
-Fittingly, no religious groups or individuals embraced television quite like black and white evangelicals or pentecostals did.
+Fittingly, no religious groups or individuals embraced television quite like black and white evangelicals or Pentecostals did.
 Healing evangelists and mass revivalists led the way in the 1950s and 1960s.
 Oral Roberts conducted successful healing campaigns, with accompanying gospel music, in the 1950s.
-Billy Graham’s revival campaigns around the globe won him enthusiastic support and the largest audience of any religious figure in the world besides the Pope.
-(In the early 1970s the former critic of rock and roll reached out to the Jesus People and even lent his support to Christian rock.)
+Billy Graham’s revival campaigns around the globe won him enthusiastic support and the largest audience of any religious figure in the world, with the exception of the Pope.
+(In the early 1970s, Graham, a former critic of rock and roll, even reached out to the Jesus People and lent his support to Christian rock.)
 Critics, bristling at Graham’s simple gospel message and his flashy technique, thought his crusades had a circus-like quality to them.
 John Steinbeck, sarcastically referred to Graham as one of the two “great men” of our time.
 The other, he sneered, was Elvis Presley.

 Televangelism, the Electronic Church, and Christian Pop Culture

 Other religious celebrities of television, like Pat Robertson and Jim and Tammy Faye Bakker, experimented with the talk show format, the use of puppets and children’s programming, political chat shows, and more.
 The Bakker’s Christian theme park, Heritage USA in Fort Mill, South Carolina, was one of a range of amusement spots, roadside religious attractions, and leisure gathering places for the faithful.
-Others included The Holy Land Experience in Orlando, Florida; the Creation Museum and Ark Encounter in Petersburg and Williamstown, Kentucky; and the World’s Largest Ten Commandments in Murphy, North Carolina.
-By the 1990s and 2000s, new celebrity tv ministers dominated the airwaves, including T. D. Jakes, Joel Osteen, John Hagee, Creflo Dollar, and Joyce Meyer.
-That has all been made possible because, since the 1970s, new television outlets, such as Trinity Broadcasting Network, Christian Broadcasting Network, and Daystar blended lighthearted fair with hard-sell evangelism and shows about the imminent apocalypse.
-Campaigns that broadened out into podcasting, the internet, and other new media in the new century proved popular and natural extensions of ministry.
+Others included the Holy Land Experience in Orlando, Florida; the Creation Museum and Ark Encounter in Petersburg and Williamstown, Kentucky; and the World’s Largest Ten Commandments display in Murphy, North Carolina.
+By the 1990s and 2000s, new celebrity TV ministers dominated the airwaves, including T. D. Jakes, Joel Osteen, John Hagee, Creflo Dollar, and Joyce Meyer.
+These have all been made possible because, since the 1970s, new television outlets, such as Trinity Broadcasting Network, Christian Broadcasting Network, and Daystar blended lighthearted fair with hard-sell evangelism and shows about the imminent apocalypse.
+Campaigns that broadened out into podcasting, social media, Youtube channels, and other new media in the new century proved to be popular and natural extensions of ministry.

 The rise of Christian bookstores and retail chains made the selling of mass marketed materials as profitable as it was effective.
-Book series and then films, spun off massively popular end-times novels and non-fiction like Tim LaHaye’s Left Behind series and Hal Lindsey’s Late Great Planet Earth, lent the evangelical marketing enterprise an enormous sense of immediacy.
+Book series and then films, spun off massively popular end-times novels and non-fiction, like Tim LaHaye’s Left Behind series and Hal Lindsey’s Late Great Planet Earth, lent the evangelical marketing enterprise an enormous sense of immediacy.
 A now-classic documentary film by Alexandra Pelosi is a humorous exploration of the world of evangelical goods, Christian kitsch, and entertainment culture.
-In Friends of God: A Road Trip with Alexandra Pelosi (2007), the director profiles Christian wrestlers, creationists edutainers, megachurch ministers, and political activists.
+In Friends of God: A Road Trip with Alexandra Pelosi (2007), the director profiles Christian wrestlers, creationists, “edutainers,” megachurch ministers, and political activists.